griffin-php/griffin/README.md

 Griffin is a generic migration framework and it is not database focused.
-You are free to use Griffin to provisioning what needed, like directory structures, packages and even database schemas.
+You are free to use Griffin to provisioning what needed, like directory structures, packages, crawlers and even database schemas.

 ## Usage